adeldjama/Hacking-Game-Coach/README.md

 ## Setup instructions

-1. Download files from the Setup folder
+1. Download files from the Setup folder.

-2. Start Azure CloudShell
+2. Start Azure CloudShell.

-3. Upload to CloudShell the files downloaded from Setup folder
+3. Upload files downloaded from Setup folder to CloudShell.

-4. If you have many subscriptions, set the subscription where you are going to deploy the environment. for this, you can use the cmd "AZ-SetContext".
+4. If you have many subscriptions, set the subscription where you are going to deploy the environment.
+For this, you can use the cmd "AZ-SetContext".

     ```powershell
     Set-AzContext -SubscriptionId "79c2a240-1a7f-482f-a315-xxxxxxxxx"
     ```

-    >**Warning**: **You have to be sure the Auto-provisioning of Defender for Server is not enabled on your subscription**
+    >**Warning**: **You have to be sure that the Auto-provisioning of Defender for Server is not enabled on your subscription**

 5. Run the script deploy.ps1